asmelko/paraPhysiCell/README.md

 # paraPhysiCell: the optimized parallel implementation of PhysiCell core features

 This repository contains the parallel CPU implementation of PhysiCell.
-The speedups vary from 2x to 5x for small 2D simulations and ~60x on big 3D simulations.
 The BioFVM part is implemented using the optimized [paraBioFVM library](https://github.com/asmelko/paraBioFVM).
 The goal of this project is twofold:
  - implement optimized cell mechanics (their interactions, forces, motility, spring attachments, ...)
  - and propose the architectural changes for better sustainability and extendability of the code.